|Birthdate:||Feb. 12, 1984|

 In 2004, Keselowski stepped into the NASCAR Truck Series ride operated by his family’s team for eight races.
 The following season he ran the full Truck Series schedule.
 His best finish was seventh at Daytona International Speedway.

-Keselowski competed on a limited basis in both the NASCAR Nationwide (now Xfinity) and Truck Series in 2006.
+Keselowski competed on a limited basis in both the NASCAR Xfinity and Truck Series in 2006.

 He started the 2007 season running for Keith Coleman Racing in the Xfinity Series until the team suspended operations in June.
 When Germain Racing needed a last-minute replacement for Ted Musgrave at Memphis Motorsports Park later that month they called on Keselowski.
-He scored the Bud Pole Award, led four times for a total of 62 laps and contended for the win.
+He scored the pole, led four times for a total of 62 laps and contended for the win.

 Keselowski made his debut in the JR Motorsports’ No. 88 Chevrolet at Chicagoland Speedway in the USG DUROCK 300 in July 2007.
 In 14 starts for the team that year he scored five top 10s and eight top-15 finishes.

 Keselowski ran his first full Xfinity season in 2008, finishing third in championship points.
 Fans voted him the series’ most popular driver after posting two wins, 11 top-five finishes and 20 top-10s in 2008.
 In November, he made his first two Cup-level starts, recording solid top-25 efforts for Hendrick Motorsports at Fort Worth, Texas, and Homestead, Fla.

 In 2009 in the Xfinity Series, Keselowski captured four wins and two poles for the season.
 He was voted the series’ Most Popular Driver for the second consecutive year.

 Keselowski captured his first win in the Cup series at Talladega in 2009 driving a limited schedule for James Finch.